chopfitzroy/dotfiles-experiment/README.md

 - Single repo.
 - Backed by `git`.
 - Does not need to be cloned to a specific location to work.
-- Clear way to view the commit history for any given _category_ of tools.
-- Introduce as few tools/abstractions as possible (we do this by using [vcsh](https://github.com/RichiH/vcsh)).
-- Ability to **optionally** bootstrap system with Ansible but also use individual configs without requiring Ansible.

 ## Show me the code 🥵